Consult a Doctor

 It is important at this stage not to act based on hearsay but based on sex education from experts.

-The consequences of engaging in a sexual relationship includes the risk of contracting Sexually Transmitted Infections (STIs), unwanted pregnancy, poor grades and overall loss of focus and confidence.
+The consequences of engaging in a sexual relationship include the risk of contracting sexually transmitted infections (STIs), unwanted pregnancy, poor grades, and an overall loss of focus and confidence.

 It is therefore strongly advised to practice abstinence or safe sex.